-(A) For Housing Tax Credit Developments, the Developer Fee included in Eligible Basis cannot exceed 15 percent of the project's eligible costs, less Developer Fee, for Developments proposing fifty (50) Units or more and 20 percent of the project's eligible costs, less Developer Fee, for Developments proposing forty-nine (49) Units or less.
-For Public Housing Authority Developments for conversion under the HUD Rental Assistance Demonstration ("RAD") program that will be financed using tax-exempt mortgage revenue bonds, the Developer Fee cannot exceed 20 percent of the project’s eligible cost less Developer Fee.
+(A) For Housing Tax Credit Developments, the Developer Fee included in Eligible Basis cannot exceed 15% of the project's eligible costs, less Developer Fee, for Developments proposing 50 Units or more and 20% of the project's eligible costs, less Developer Fee, for Developments proposing 49 Units or less.

-(B) Any additional Developer Fee claimed for ineligible costs will be limited to the same percentage but applied only to ineligible Hard Costs (15 percent for Developments with fifty (50) or more Units, or 20 percent for Developments with forty-nine (49) or fewer Units).
+(B) Any additional Developer Fee claimed for ineligible costs will be limited to the same percentage but applied only to ineligible Hard Costs (15% for Developments with 50 or more Units, or 20% for Developments with 49 or fewer Units).
 Any Developer Fee above this limit will be excluded from Total Housing Development Costs.
 All fees to Affiliates and/or Related Parties for work or guarantees determined by the Underwriter to be typically completed or provided by the Developer or Principal(s) of the Developer will be considered part of Developer Fee.

 (C) In the case of a transaction requesting acquisition Housing Tax Credits:

-(i) the allocation of eligible Developer Fee in calculating Rehabilitation/New Construction Housing Tax Credits will not exceed 15 percent of the Rehabilitation/New Construction eligible costs less Developer Fee for Developments proposing fifty (50) Units or more and 20 percent of the Rehabilitation/New Construction eligible costs less Developer Fee for Developments proposing forty-nine (49) Units or less; and
+(i) the allocation of eligible Developer Fee in calculating Rehabilitation/New Construction Housing Tax Credits will not exceed 15% of the Rehabilitation/New Construction eligible costs less Developer Fee for Developments proposing 50 Units or more and 20% of the Rehabilitation/New Construction eligible costs less Developer Fee for Developments proposing 49 Units or less; and,

-(ii) no Developer Fee attributable to an identity of interest acquisition of the Development will be included.
+(ii) no Developer Fee attributable to an identity of interest acquisition of the Development will be included.;

+(iii) if applicable for Developments meeting the requirements of (e)(1)(C)(v), the allocation of eligible Developer Fee in calculating Rehabilitation/New Construction Housing Tax Credits will not exceed 5 percent of the Rehabilitation/New Construction eligible costs less Developer Fee.

-(D) Eligible Developer Fee is multiplied by the appropriate Applicable Percentage depending whether it is attributable to acquisition or rehabilitation basis.
+(D) Eligible Developer Fee is multiplied by the appropriate Applicable Percentage depending on whether it is attributable to acquisition or rehabilitation basis.

-(E) For non-Housing Tax Credit developments, the percentage can be up to 15 percent, but is based upon Total Housing Development Cost less the sum of the fee itself, land costs, the costs of permanent financing, excessive construction period financing described in paragraph (8) of this subsection, reserves, and any identity of interest acquisition cost.
+(E) For non-Housing Tax Credit developments, the percentage can be up to 7.5%, but is based upon Total Housing Development Cost less the sum of the fee itself, land costs, the costs of permanent financing, excessive construction period financing described in paragraph (8) of this subsection, reserves, and any identity of interest acquisition cost.

 (8) Financing Costs.
 All fees required by the construction lender, permanent lender and equity partner must be indicated in the term sheets.
-Eligible construction period interest is limited to the lesser of actual eligible construction period interest, or the interest on one (1) year's fully drawn construction period loan funds at the construction period interest rate indicated in the term sheet(s).
-For tax-exempt bond transactions up to twenty four (24) months of interest may be included.
+Eligible construction period interest is limited to the lesser of actual eligible construction period interest, or the interest on oneyear's fully drawn construction period loan funds at the construction period interest rate indicated in the term sheet(s).
+For tax-exempt bond transactions up to 24 months of interest may be included.
 Any excess over this amount will not be included in Eligible Basis.
-Construction period interest on Related Party construction loans is only included in Eligible Basis with documentation satisfactory to the Underwriter that the loan will be at a market interest rate, fees and loan terms and the Related Party lender can demonstrate that it is routinely engaged in construction financing to unrelated parties.
+Construction period interest on Related Party or Affiliate construction loans is only included in Eligible Basis with documentation satisfactory to the Underwriter that the loan will be at a market interest rate, fees and loan terms and the Related Party lender can demonstrate that it is routinely engaged in construction financing to unrelated parties.